zezzipa/UCSCtable2bed/README.md

-The script is run with:
+The script is run with the following:
 ```
 python ucsc2bed.py <ucsc_table.infile> <extra_bases>
 ```